Warning - current email scams

-A small number of our customers have received scam email messages saying they are due a refund.
+Some customers are receiving scam email messages saying they are due a refund or need to keep up their payments.
 A link directs customers to a fake version of the official TV Licensing website which asks them to enter personal information and bank details.

 If you suspect an email might be from a scammer, do not click on any links or open any attachments in the email.
 Scammers may trick you into installing viruses or giving away your personal and bank details on a fake, fraudulent or scam website.